Aaldeao/LifeSync-Games-CitiesSkylines-Mod/README.md

 Through sensors, your real-world activities are recorded and converted into **points**, which you can use within the game.

-This repository contains a **mod for Cities: Skylines (PC version)** that allows you to link your account, redeem points for extra in-game money, and receive hourly notifications recommending you to take a healthy break away from the screen.
+This repository contains a **mod for Cities: Skylines (PC version)** that allows you to link your account, redeem points for extra in-game money, and receive hourly notifications recommending you to take a break away from the screen.

 ---